 Just outside of town limits, hundreds of miles mountain trails and two downhill ski resorts provide opportunities for snowmobiling, snowshoeing, cross country skiing and downhill skiing.
 And as if to prove its rugged outdoor bona fides, the city hosts the annual Ironman Coeur d'Alene competition.
 Its 2,000 athletes swim, bike and run through extraordinary scenery.

 For golfers, the massive Coeur d'Alene Resort, with its championship golf course and famous floating 14th green, is a delight.
 It is spread along the lake's eastern shore and has been named by Golf Digest as America's most beautiful resort golf course, noting that it is "not just an escape; it is an experience."

-Although residents revel in the outdoor recreation, Coeur d'Alene is not just about Mother Nature's bounty.
+Although residents revel in the outdoor recreation, Coeur d'Alene offers more than Mother Nature's bounty.
 The Coeur d'Alene Symphony performs in its beautiful venue, the Salavation Army Kroc Center, and it presents a solid menu of classical and semi-classical concerts.
-Coeur d'Alene Ballet's schedule includes three performances per year, and classes are offered.
-The Summer Theatre produces four Broadway quality shows each summer, and The Modern Theater mounts several productions each year.
+The Summer Theatre produces Broadway quality shows each summer, and The Lake City Playhouse mounts several community productions each year.
 Public art, including fun moose statues, add to the city's charm.